AaltoSciComp/scicomp-docs/aalto/aaltostorage.rst

    -  For data that should be kept accessible for 1-5 years after the project has ended.
 Alternatively a good place to store a copy of a large original data (backup).
+   -  This is practically the same as project, but retains snapshots for longer so that data is ensured to be written to tape backups.
    -  This is a disk system, so does have reasonable performance.
       (Actually, same system as project, but separation makes for easier management).